To All the Guys I Killed Before sneek peek

 “Sun’s going down,” he says.
 “We should get inside before you get chilly.”

 I cross my arms over my midsection as though I am, in fact, cold.
-Better he thinks that than the truth: I temporarily forgot that I’d rather pull another all-nighter cleaning blood out of Fi’s little hatchback than waste a single second searching for hidden depths in a man who has none.
+Better he thinks that than the truth: I temporarily forgot that I’d rather pull another all-nighter cleaning blood out of Fi’s little hatchback than continue to contemplate the girth of his wrists.

 Not that it matters.
 Hugo’s too busy frowning at his phone to notice my little “I’m cold!” show.

 “In a hurry?”
 I ask, curious despite myself.
-He’s never once acted like he had any place to be other than boring me to death during these little tête-à-têtes.
+He’s never once acted like he had any place to be other than boring me to death.

 “Huh?”
 He looks up, his expression so blank it’s like he forgot where he was for a second.
 “No. Sorry.”
 He slides the phone back into his pocket with a grin.
 “I’ve got an evening session tonight.
 Just keeping an eye on the time.”

-“Well don’t be late on my account,” I say lightly, feeling an uncomfortable wave of empathy.
+“Well, don’t be late on my account,” I say lightly, feeling a wave of empathy.
 This poor guy, stuck inside all day long doing teletherapy session after teletherapy session in his ugly cardigan with no signs of an actual personality or social life.
-I’ve never seen him host a game night or have friends over to watch a big game, and that goes double for a girlfriend or a boyfriend or a freaky-sex polycule or whatever guys like Hugh-Ass Bore might be into.
+I’ve never seen him host a dinner party or have friends over to watch a game, and that goes double for a girlfriend or a boyfriend or whatever guys like Dr. Bore might be into.
 No signs of life whatsoever beyond the occasional snatches of music or, like, PBS documentaries that permeate our shared wall.
-No wonder he tries to stretch out our mailbox meetups every day.

 The wind’s picked up while we’ve been chatting, and a particularly strong gust has Hugo hunching even more than usual.
 “Brrr,” he says, flashing me another crooked smile as he moves to block the breeze with his big body.